Reprinted with permission from Amanda Peters, Twitter @acpeters; Strategy

 Your Career Plan

 TO DO throughout your search:

-- Set and re-set strategy; explore options to learn and connect.
+- Set and re-set strategy on a regular basis; explore options to learn and connect to others

 - Communicate your tailored message: via job search materials, LinkedIn and other social media, at events, networking, interviews.
 In-person is best, then phone, then on-line (depending on your audience, of course).